Patrick-E-Rankin/Mach3Controller/README.md

 It relies heavily on Mach3's macropump function to write to a simple text file. <br>
 We will read that text file with python and send it over UDP (mostly because it's the only<br>
 one that lets me send and receive at the same time easily).
 I have examples of receiving coordinates over<br>
-Serial, Serial over Bluetooth, Websocket, reading the file over Samba/CIFS (Raspberry Pi or equivalent only sorry) <br>
+Serial, Serial over Bluetooth, Websocket, reading the file over Samba/CIFS (Raspberry Pi or equivalent only) <br>
 and lastly UDP, which I like the most.
 I liked Bluetooth as well, but I couldn't get HID and SPP (or UART) working <br>
 at the same time, if you know how in the Arduino IDE, please let me know. <br>